Why have a student chemical society?

 - A Committee

-Next you need to form a committee.
+You need to form a committee.
 Your committee members need to be enthusiastic and dedicated because running a chemical society can be hard work!
 Ideally, your committee will have about 10 members, however, don't worry about this too much as a lot of committees tend to be smaller.
 The main roles that need to be filled are: President, Secretary and Treasurer.
 You may also want to consider having year representatives and a staff member on the committee.
 There is more information about committees in the next section.

 - Support From Your Chemistry Department

 When setting up and running a chemical society it is important to have support from your department.
 It is helpful to know that the lecturers will let you go into their lectures or labs to advertise your events and that they will do some promotion on your behalf.
 They may even attend your events!
 Remember that they often have good links with local industry and may have useful ideas about how to raise sponsorship and how to network with local employers.
-Some of the healthiest societies are those that keep members of staff heavily involved.
+Some of the healthiest societies are those that keep members of staff involved.

 - Support from your Students' Union